mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 ## Part Two - Affordances, Mediation, TADS,

+1. recap on germ cell as common focus point for mediation (some designed or apporpirated)
+2. When novel forms of mediation present, gdps sometimes used - thus as double stimulation
+3. This is a transformation / expansion in 3GAT terms, recap as a resolution of tensions, and a manifestation of agency
+4. Give a summary of examples of tranformational agency
+5. The kedging metaphor and the climbing wall metaphor - in relation to agency and design -  explore them, kedging is a bit flailing , wall less so
+6. Briefly touch on the job of the learning designer here.

 Chapter 5  exposed the tensions that developed in the activity systems and subsequent evolution the tools used include code authoring environment, supporting resources of printed and digital format.